ceshine/ceshine-hugo/content/post/20191216-text-annotation-1/index.md

     )
 ```

-The code should be quite straight-forward to read.
+The code should be quite straightforward to read.
 We create a copy of a slice of the Pandas data frame, do some data validation to make sure the pair IDs and the page are matched, and update the slice with the submitted labels.
 If the submitted page already has been submitted before, we overwrite the previous output; if not, we create a new output file.

 ## Potential Improvements